viral32111/website/content/about.md

 draft: false
 ---

-I am a developer from the United Kingdom with a constant interest in the evergrowing technology industry and valuable experience with nearly every aspect of computing, ranging from high-level programming to low-level hardware.
+I am a developer from the United Kingdom with a constant interest in the ever-growing technology industry and valuable experience with nearly every aspect of computing, ranging from high-level programming to low-level hardware.

 My main passion resides around server-side infrastructure and network administration, I have been deploying, administrating and maintaining my own servers for nearly half a decade.
 This includes virtual in the cloud, unmanaged dedicated in datacenters, and on-site/at home.